nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   <br>

-  Sorts the list by the given parameter in the given order.
+  Sorts the list by the given field in the given order.

 <br>